somnambulist-tech/read-models/README.md

  * identity map
  * pluggable attribute / embeddable hydrators

-__Note:__ this library is at an early stage of development and there may be large API changes between releases.

 ### Thinking About Adding...

  * doctrine metadata component to use the already available metadata